reasv/mitsuba/readme.md

 - Configurable rate limiter
 - Optional full image download setting per-board
 - Web UI has a field that lets you jump to any post by typing its ID and selecting the board
+- Sha256 image deduplication, doesn't rely on 4chan's MD5 hash
+- Support for S3-compatible image storage backend
+- Reduced database writes: the hash of every post is kept in memory, if a post hasn't changed, no DB operation is performed

 There are some important features missing:
 - No "ghost posting" or posting of any kind.
 Read only archive.